SharedSmally/doc/1app/java/spring/boot/coreTest.md

 	}
 }
 ```
-- Automatically injects the service dependency into the controller
+- Automatically injects the service dependency into the controller: use **@MockBean** to create and inject a mock for the GreetingService.
 ```
 import org.junit.jupiter.api.Test;